AmbireTech/adex-protocol/README.md

 The AdEx Lounge (called "AdEx Profile" in the original whitepaper) is a user-facing part of AdEx that allows the user to see what data the SDK has collected about them and possibly modify it to their liking.

 In practice, the Lounge is a web application that runs on the same domain as the adview and therefore reads from the same `localStorage`.
-That allows it to present to the user what the SDK has learnt about them.
+That allows it to present to the user what the SDK has learned about them.

 The user may choose to delete some of that data.
 It should be noted that this data was never uploaded anywhere anyway, and it only affects targeting.